top of page

 School districts created online documentation portals, and encouraged teachers to enter information frequently regarding their differentiated instruction.
 Because collecting such data was now highly rewarded by the Dept. of Education, affecting a school district's annual report card heftily, these portals became very user-friendly, even allowing for bulk entries like this:

 The savvy teacher soon realized that the more she documented, the happier her bosses were.
 Principals, assistant principals, and instructional coaches could quickly skim the type and amount of instruction a teacher was entering to her online account, and update their own accounts accordingly.
-It should not be surprising that the increasingly burdensome paperwork foisted upon everyone increased the likelihood that some of that paperwork would not represent reality.

-Teachers also created their own documents for logging activities: making phone calls and sending emails to parents; putting up hallway bulletin boards; attending committee meetings; assisting a colleague with something; working one-on-one with a student; arriving early or staying late to complete a project; planning lessons and projects collaboratively with the team.....the things teachers could come up with to illustrate their productivity seemed endless.
+Teachers also created their own documents for logging activities: making phone calls and sending emails to parents; putting up hallway bulletin boards; attending committee meetings; assisting a colleague with something; working one-on-one with a student; arriving early or staying late to complete a project; planning lessons and projects collaboratively with the team.....the things teachers could come up with to illustrate their productivity became endless.

 Even more tantalizing was the knowledge that none of these activities needed verification, as if that were even possible.
 This documentation, however, was given the same credence as a courtroom exhibit: if it was written down, it happened.
 Teachers could positively influence their annual evaluation with this yearly log of accomplishments, and even if a principal suspected it defied the laws of physics, he knew it was not in his best interest to contest it.
 As a result, teachers realized that their personal house of cards carried a lot of clout and would most likely go unchallenged.
 Currying favor with one's principal made this even more likely.